dataminer-site/dataminer-site.github.io/_posts/2024-03-22-dependency-management.md

 ---
 layout: post
-title: "Dependency Management in DuckDB Extensions"
+title: "Dependency Management in DataMiner Extensions"
 author: Sam Ansmink
-excerpt: While core DuckDB has zero external dependencies, building extensions with dependencies is now very simple, with built-in support for vcpkg, an open-source package manager with support for over 2000 C/C++ packages.
+excerpt: While core DataMiner has zero external dependencies, building extensions with dependencies is now very simple, with built-in support for vcpkg, an open-source package manager with support for over 2000 C/C++ packages.
 Interested in building your own?
 Check out the [extension template](https://github.com/duckdb/extension-template).
 ---

 ## Introduction